Sadsnake1/word-smith/README.md

 Pick a folder — or a single note — and Word-Smith compiles it into one manuscript: **Word (.docx)**, a **web page (.html)** or **Markdown**.
 It opens from the **Export** tab, the command palette, the menu, or `{export}` on the bar.

-**More than one folder can be one book.** In the Manuscript window's Export tab, ctrl-click as many folders as you like — Part One and Part Three, or front matter kept apart from the chapters — and they compile together, in the order you picked them, with a line above the figures naming them so you can check before you send.
+**More than one folder can be one book.** In the Organiser's Export tab, ctrl-click as many folders as you like — Part One and Part Three, or front matter kept apart from the chapters — and they compile together, in the order you picked them, with a line above the figures naming them so you can check before you send.
 Pick a folder along with a folder inside it and it is taken once, not twice.
 Each folder keeps its own ticks, so a folder remembers the same thing whether you compiled it alone or beside another.

 The window lists every note in the folder in the order it will compile, grouped under its folders, each with its word count.
 Tick what goes in, drag a file to move it, drag a folder to move the whole chapter, and the total underneath keeps up.
 It remembers what you ticked, the order you put things in, and the folder you last exported.